 Faculty & Research Are Americans less likely to reply to emails from Black people relative to White people?
 Dec 28, 2021 By John HolbeinRay Block, Jr.Charles CrabtreeJ.
 Quin Monson Are Americans less likely to reply to emails from Black people relative to White people?
 Although previous attempts have been made to measure everyday discrimination against African Americans, these approaches have been constrained by distinct methodological challenges.
 We present the results from an audit or correspondence study of a large-scale, nationally representative pool of the American public.
 We provide evidence that in simple day-to-day interactions, such as sending and responding to emails, the public discriminates against Black people.
 This discrimination is present among all racial/ethnic groups (aside from among Black people) and all areas of the country.
 Our results provide a window into the discrimination that Black people in the United States face in day-to-day interactions with their fellow citizens.
-Link to Case Areas of focus Social Psychology Racial Justice and Equity John Holbein John Holbein is an assistant professor of public policy and education at the Frank Batten School of Leadership and Public Policy.
+Link to Case Areas of focus Social Psychology Racial Justice and Equity John Holbein John Holbein is an associate professor of public policy, politics, and education at the Frank Batten School of Leadership and Public Policy.
 Holbein studies political participation, political inequality, democratic accountability, political representation, and education policy.
-Read full bio Ray Block, Jr. Charles Crabtree J. Quin Monson Related Content John Holbein 400 million voting records show profound racial and geographic disparities in voter turnout in the United States Research This paper documents the extent and nature of inequities in voter participation in the United States with a level of granularity and precision that previous research has not afforded.
-Mobilize for Our Lives?
-School Shootings and Democratic Accountability in U.S. Elections Research Gun violence is a large and growing problem in the United States.
-Many reformers look towards elections to spur policy change in this area.
-In this paper, we explore the effects of school shootings on electoral mobilization and election outcomes.
+Read full bio Ray Block, Jr. Charles Crabtree J. Quin Monson Related Content John Holbein Civilian national service programs can powerfully increase youth voter turnout Research Enrolling young people to participate as Teach For America (TFA) teachers has a large positive effect on rates of voter turnout among those young people who participate.
+This effect is considerably larger than many previous efforts to increase youth voter turnout.
+After their 2 years of service, these young adults vote at a rate 5.7 to 8.6 percentage points higher than that of similar nonparticipant counterparts.
+These results suggest that civilian national service programs targeted at young people show great promise in narrowing the enduring participation gap between younger and older citizens in the United States.
+400 million voting records show profound racial and geographic disparities in voter turnout in the United States Research This paper documents the extent and nature of inequities in voter participation in the United States with a level of granularity and precision that previous research has not afforded.
+How gender, race, age and voter ID laws affect whether a voter actually casts a ballot News Young Americans say they are interested in politics, but few of them vote.
+Writing for The Conversation, Batten School professor John Holbein offers some ideas on how to encourage them.
 Batten Faculty Recognized for Excellence in Teaching, Service, Research and Engagement News This academic year, Batten School professors won a slew of internal and external recognitions for excellence in teaching, service, research and engagement.
-African Americans Are Less Likely to Receive Responses to Emails, Study Finds News New evidence from a team of researchers, including Batten professor John Holbein, suggests that everyday racial discrimination is far more widespread than previous studies have indicated.